JakasaurusRex/arduinospaceteam/README.md

 This code was written and tested in esp 32 (Lilly TTGO).

 ### ✨ Added Features  ✨
-- Change in the layout of the screen (basically added boxes, made the text smaller, added B1 and B2 so the user knows which buttons is which, and added a background photo)
+- Change in the layout of the screen (basically added boxes, made the text smaller, added B1 and B2 so the user knows which buttons are which, and added a background photo, change the color of some features)
-- Add the command that all players need to press both buttons at the same time;
+- Add the command that all players need to press both buttons at the same time.
+When any command in ALL CAPS appears, it means that all players should press both buttons.
 - Change the progress bar color to orange;
-- Added a timer with number on the number;
+- Added a timer with a number on the number;